fortuneonyeka/Tic_tac_toe/README.md

 ## Gameplay Instructions

 <ol>
-  <li>To begin the game firstly, follow Getting started section</li>
+  <li>To begin the game, follow Getting started section</li>
-  <li>Find someone to play with.</li>
+  <li>Find a partner to play with.</li>
-  <li>As the file is executed the game will ask you to first input Player X name.
-The same will be repeated for player O.</li>
+  <li>As soon as the file is executed the game will ask you to first input firstr Player name.
+The same will be repeated for the second player.</li>
+  <li>The first player would be asigned symbol X and the second player symbol 0.</li>
-  <li>Player X will be prompted to enter a number from 1-9 representing a field in the tic-tac-toe grid(3x3), once the player obliges, his symbol will be marked in his selected spot.</li>
+  <li>The first Player will be prompted to enter a number from 1-9 representing a field in the tic-tac-toe grid(3x3), as soon as the player obliges, his symbol will be marked in his selected spot.</li>
-  <li>Player O will be asked to repeat as above.</li>
+  <li>The second player will be asked to perform above steps.</li>
   <li>The game will keep alternating players until a win or draw is achieved.</li>
   <li>
 To win the game, a player must fill out a line with his symbol vertically, horizontally, or diagonally.</li>
-  <li>A draw is reached when neither player manages the above and the grid is filled.
+  <li>A draw is reached when neither player manages the above and the grid or board is filled.
 </li>
 </ol>